gryffyn/cbr2cbz/README.md

   -h, --help          Show this help message
 ```

+### Renaming
+`cbr2cbz` can optionally rename files with incorrect extensions with the `-r` flag.
+If a file with the extension `.cbr` is actually a CBZ file, `cbr2cbz` will rename it in place (if an output file is not provided) or to the provided output file.

 ## License
 This project is under the MIT license.
 Sections of `ar/rar.go` and `ar/util.go` under MIT from [mholt/archiver](https://github.com/mholt/archiver).